Rietty/AutoMammet/README.md

 Can use the `/mammet` command to bring up the main window.

 This can be used by installing [XIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) and using the Dalamud plugin system.
+It is currently in the testing branch.

 ![image](https://user-images.githubusercontent.com/35241556/190194570-92bb5b20-d435-4903-81ca-f39a3a55fc36.png)